 Time to level up your team

-Skill points will be used to level your team talents.
-You can improve weapons proficiency, learning new weapon-related attacks, special abilities, as summoning animals or turrets, or useful traits for your HQ upgrades.
-These traits will activate new jobs for your characters, like crafting ammo or equipment, doing guard at nights, or obtaining more resources during a hunt or cultivating your garden.
+Skill points will be used to level your team’s talents.
+You can improve weapons proficiency, learn new weapon-related attacks, special abilities, as summoning animals or turrets, or useful traits for your HQ upgrades.
+These traits will activate new jobs for your characters, like crafting ammo or equipment, doing guard at night, or obtaining more resources during a hunt, or cultivating your garden.

 Manage your HQ and your diplomacy

 Your base is a core component of Dead Age 2.
 Here you will receive missions and will meet your allies.
 There are two daily cycles, day and night, and you start them at HQ.
 During these stages, you can explore the world with the protagonist and two members, but you will have allies stationing at HQ.
 To make them useful, you can assign them jobs, like crafting ammo or first aid kits or upgrading the facilities.
 After exploring during the day, or night, you will come back home, where you will have an opportunity to assign jobs to your crew.
 Also, you will recover part of the lost health during your journeys.

 During your travels, you will meet other groups’ members, these groups are called factions, and each one has its leaders.
 You start the game with neutral relations with the three available factions, and you can improve or worse with them, depending on your actions.
 If you do some jobs for them, your relationship will improve, granting you more products and better prices on their stores and services, and missions on their bases.
 At some events, you will have choices, and they can influence your diplomacy (the game warns you), if you select the negative options, you will lose relation with the factions, and in the worst of cases, you will have to fight them at determined locations.